What is a Devy League?

 What is the difference between a devy league and a dynasty league?

 A devy league is just one form of a dynasty league.
-Devy leagues are, by definition, also dynasty leagues since all players (especially devy players) are kept from year to year.
+Devy leagues are, by definition, also dynasty leagues since all players are kept from year to year.
 Once drafted, a devy player remains property of that team until they enter the NFL.
 At that time, the player automatically is part of that same team’s active roster and will not be part of the rookie draft.

 How do devys affect the rookie draft?